Narusawa, Yamanashi: Climate

 The city has a climate characterized by characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfb).
-The average annual temperature in Kōshū is 9.6 °C. The average annual rainfall is 1751 mm with September as the wettest month.
+The average annual temperature in Kōshū is 9.6 °C. (Note that the preceding climate information is for a distant location in the same prefecture as Narusawa village that has a very different climate and elevation from Narusawa.)
+The average annual rainfall is 1751 mm with September as the wettest month.

 History

 The place name "Narusawa" is mentioned in the Kamakura period chronicle Azuma Kagami as a hamlet on the road connecting Kai Province with Suruga Province.
 During the Edo period, all of Kai Province was tenryō territory under direct control of the Tokugawa shogunate.
 With the establishment of the modern municipalities system in the early Meiji period on July 1, 1889, the village of Narusawa was created within Minamitsuru District, Yamanashi Prefecture.

 Demographics

 Per Japanese census data, the population of Narusawa has remained relatively steady over the past several decades.

 Education

 Narusawa has one public elementary school operated by the village government.
 The village does not have a junior high school or a high school.